machinetranslate/machinetranslate.org/events/nettt2022.md

 endDate: 2021-07-06
 ---

-The first New Trends in Translation and Technology (**NeTTT**) conference will take place in Rhodes, Greece, from 2 July to 6 July, 2022.
+The first New Trends in Translation and Technology (**NeTTT**) conference took place in Rhodes, Greece, from 2 July to 6 July, 2022.

-The conference will be preceded by a two-day summer school in Neural Machine Translation.
+The conference was preceded by a two-day summer school in Neural Machine Translation.

 > NeTTT is addressed to all academics, practitioners and industry specialists who would like to learn about recent trends, present their latest work, and/or share their experiences in the field.